 However, it sometimes makes a bubbling noise on the first few draws and, worse, ejects a little e-liquid onto the mouthpiece which doesn’t taste remotely pleasant.
 This is a strange anomaly that affects some vaporisers from time to time and this writer has no idea why.
 Nevertheless, the Vype ePod is a decent enough entry into the vape stick market and one that should sell well given that the financial weight behind it is none other than British American Tobacco.

-Ripple is a new type of sealed disposable ‘holistic’ vaporiser that uses a combination of plant extracts like ginseng, chamomile and valerian root and various essential oils instead of the usual concoction of nicotine, vegetable glycerin and propylene glycol.
+Ripple is a type of sealed disposable ‘holistic’ vaporiser that uses a combination of plant extracts like ginseng, chamomile and valerian root and various essential oils instead of the usual concoction of nicotine, vegetable glycerin and propylene glycol.
 The brainchild of a brother and sister team, Ripple is apparently a much safer method of vaping that is completely non addictive because there’s no nicotine involved.

-The main Ripple unit looks like any other stick-type vaporiser on the market, the main difference being that it’s disposable and ready charged out of the box.
+The Ripple looks like any other stick-type vaporiser on the market, the main difference being that it’s disposable and ready charged out of the box.
 To activate it you simply put your lips around its tip and suck, for want of a better phrase.
 According to the blurb, each Ripple is good for about 500 puffs (the makers suggest between 10 and 20 puffs per day ‘for maximum benefit’, whatever that may be).

 Whether the Ripple will make any major, er, ripples on the market is a moot point but hats off to the developers for entering the market from such a fresh angle.
-However, we would suggest they offer individual trial units instead of packs of four at £40 a hit.

 Most popular vapes are either made by smaller, boutique brands or giant tobacco/cigarette companies seeking those sweet vape dollars.
 Juul is neither: it's a Silicon Valley startup valued at a not-unimpressive $40 billion.